“Do not tell me how educated you are. Tell me how much you have traveled.”

 Another critical point we consider is the social welfare of each country’s citizens and visitors.
 Quantifying this is not a straightforward task.
 In order to gain the clearest picture of the situation, we combine well-respected resources with our own country research.

 The scores compiled by UNICEF on child mortality rates are one indicator of social welfare.
-In this category, Lithuania and Costa Rica scored particularly high.
-To gauge issues such as access to safe drinking water, sustainable water management, responsible sanitation practices, and agricultural management, we considered the 2011 Human Development Report, compiled by the UN Development Program (UNDP).
-Barbados was praised by the UN High Commissioner for Human Rights this year for excellence in literacy and education.
-Mauritius received its highest score to date—placing it far above the regional average, significantly above the world average, and is now in the category of ‘high human development’.
-We were very pleased to see another African country, Ghana, increase in rank this year, as well.
+In this category, Cape Verde and Barbados scored particularly high.
+A country the UN designates as having ‘very high human development,’ Lithuania reached its Millennium Development Goal (MDG) for under 5 mortality rate, which has dropped by an impressive 52% in Lithuania since 2000.
+Dominica also made noteworthy progress toward its MDGs, particularly in the areas of universal primary education, child mortality and maternal health.
+To gauge issues such as access to safe drinking water, sustainable water management, responsible sanitation practices, and agricultural management, we considered the 2013 Human Development Report, compiled by the UN Development Program (UNDP).
+Chile and Mauritius were praised by the UN report for having made ‘substantial progress’ this year.
+Mauritius received its highest score to date — placing it far above the regional average, significantly above the world average, and is now in the category of ‘high human development’.
+We were very pleased to see another African country, Cape Verde, increase in rank this year, as well.

-The Heritage Foundation’s Economic Freedom Index 2012 ranked Mauritius highest in the Sub- Saharan African region, with a score well above the world average thanks to improvements in property rights, monetary freedom, and management of government spending.
-With West Africa’s highest standard of living, Cape Verde continues to be a model for political rights and civil liberties in Africa, receiving the second highest ranking in governance performance by the Ibrahim Index of African Governance, which measures countries against 57 criteria using 84 indicators.
+The Heritage Foundation’s Economic Freedom Index 2013 ranked Mauritius highest in the Sub-Saharan African region, with a score well above the world average thanks to improvements in property rights and labor freedom.
+Mauritius also received the highest ranking by the Ibrahim Index of African Governance, which measures countries against 57 criteria using 84 indicators.

-According to The World Bank’s Gini Index, Latvia received the best equality ranking of this year’s Ethical Destinations countries, with Lithuania following very closely behind.
-Latvia also was the highest ranked of this year’s countries according to The World Economic Forum’s Global Gender Gap Report for 2012, showing Latvia to be a leader in gender equality.
+According to The World Bank’s Gini Index, Chile received the best equality ranking of this year’s Ethical Destinations countries, with Uruguay being the second highest on our list.
+We were pleased to see that Palau received the highest score of this year’s countries for press freedom according to Freedom House’s 2013 report.
+And Latvia was the highest ranked of this year’s countries according to The World Economic Forum’s Global Gender Gap Report for 2013, showing Latvia to be a leader in gender equality.

 To evaluate countries’ human rights record, respected sources like Amnesty International, Human Rights Watch, Reporters Without Borders, and Freedom House were consulted to understand the challenges each nation has to address.
 Every country has human rights issues, but it was important for us to see efforts made towards improving those situations and preserving basic rights for all.

-Cape Verde, Costa Rica, Lithuania, Palau and Uruguay received the highest possible scores from Freedom House in the categories of Political Rights and Civil Liberties as well as high Press Freedom scores—even better than those of some developed countries.
-Freedom House also commends the political and civil freedom in the African countries of Mauritius and Ghana.
-After President Mills died earlier this year, Ghana went through a peaceful transition of power, which is not a given on the African continent.
-Interim President Mahama is regarded as a champion of the underprivileged, with a keen interest in environmental issues.
+The Bahamas, Barbados, Chile, Dominica, Cape Verde, Lithuania, Palau and Uruguay received the highest possible scores from Freedom House in the categories of Political Rights and Civil Liberties as well as high Press Freedom ratings — even ranking better than those of some developed countries.
+Mauritius only just fell short of achieving the highest possible marks, which is rare among African nations.

 Addendum: Destinations of Interest

-Along with the 10 countries selected for their commitment to social justice and sustainable environmental practices, we suggest three additional “Destinations of Interest.”
+Along with the 10 countries selected for their commitment to social justice and sustainable environmental practices, we suggest five additional “Destinations of Interest for 2014.”

 Though these countries are not yet considered ethical destinations, open-minded travelers can learn much by visiting them.
 We believe it’s sometimes essential to step behind the “media curtain” and inform oneself about controversial places through direct contact with local people.
 Nothing compares to witnessing firsthand the dynamic processes of social and political change.

-In 2011 and 2012 Jeff Greenwald, Ethical Traveler’s Executive Director, visited the country with “person-to-person” delegations.
+The first is Cuba.
+More than 50 years after the Revolution, the Socialist experiment launched by Fidel Castro and Ernesto “Ché” Guevara is being reimagined — thanks in large part to President Raúl Castro.
+In 2011, 2012 and 2013 Jeff Greenwald, Ethical Traveler’s Executive Director, visited the country with “person-to-person” delegations.
 The experiences were transformative; Greenwald’s dispatches about his 2011 trip can be read on the Ethical Traveler website.
-As Cuba evolves internally and in relation to its neighbors, we encourage ethical travelers to deepen their understanding of what has enabled this much-maligned country to endure—and to witness personally the struggles, successes and aspirations of the Cuban people.
+As Cuba evolves internally and in relation to its neighbors, we encourage travelers (especially U.S. citizens) to deepen their understanding of this much-maligned country.

 Again, the foundation of ethical travel is mindful travel.
-We offer these recommendations in the hope that your journeys are enlightening and inspiring—for yourself, and for the people you visit.
+We offer these recommendations in the hope that your journeys are enlightening, inspiring and of real value — for yourself, and for the people you visit.